panuozzo77/factorio_updater_headless/README.md

     sudo systemctl start factorio-updater.timer
     ```
 8. Logs and Troubleshooting
-    - Logs for the tmux session are written to /tmp/tmux-session.log, while update logs are in factorio_root_folder logfile.log.
+    - Logs for the tmux session are written to /tmp/tmux-session.log, while Factorio update logs are in factorio_root_folder [logfile.log](/factorio_root_folder/logfile.log).
 Use these to troubleshoot any issues.
     - If everything works fine, you should see a log like this written each hour:
     ```bash
     2024-10-25 11:00:00 - You are using the latest version (2.0.9).
 No update needed.